CUTIC – the Chronic Urinary Tract Infection Campaign – works to improve testing and treatment for chronic UTI sufferers.

 Here’s how you can get involved:

-Tweet or email this recent Guardian article about chronic urinary tract infections, saying something about your experience, to as many of the following people as you can.
+Tweet or email these articles about chronic urinary tract infections, add something about your experience if you’d like to share, to as many of the following organisations as you can.

 We’re asking for:

 - chronic UTI to be recognised as a medical condition

 - that the National Institute for Clinical Excellence (NICE) provide diagnostic and treatment guidelines to GPs and clinicians for chronic UTI